giraffi/giraffi-applog/README.md

 giraffi-applog
 ============

-A server implementation that collects and aggregates logs generated by your application.
+A tiny server implementation that collects and aggregates logs generated by your application.

 Requirements